Everything PR News

 Walmart rolled back its DEI program in November 2024, two months before Target.
 Walmart cut external signaling, modified some supplier programs, and largely left internal HR architecture undisturbed.
 The decisions were communicated quietly, employee-first, and without a branding moment.

-Walmart's foot traffic still declined — about 0.7% during the comparable backlash window.
-Target's foot traffic fell 6.8% in the same week, and stayed down for more than ten consecutive weeks.
-The difference between 0.7% and 6.8% is not a marketing story.
-It is governance.
-Walmart treated three problems as three problems.
-Target treated three problems as one announcement.
+Walmart's foot traffic still declined, about 0.7% during the comparable backlash window.
+Target's foot traffic fell 6.8% in the same week and stayed down for more than ten consecutive weeks.
+The gap between those two numbers reflects governance discipline, not marketing creativity.
+Walmart separated three different problems and handled each on its own timeline.
+Target collapsed them into a single announcement and is still absorbing the cost.

 The Three Audiences Target Ignored

 Its workforce.
 Telling 440,000 employees that "belonging" was a program rather than a value teaches your hiring pipeline you are a fair-weather employer.
-Talent attrition is the most expensive thing a labor budget can absorb.
+Talent attrition is the most expensive line item a labor budget can absorb.

 Its customers.
 Reversing a public commitment under political pressure trains customers to read the brand as a function of who is in the White House.
-Roughly 19% of U.S. adults — and 40% of Gen Z adults — say they have stopped buying from brands that reversed DEI commitments.
-That is not a boycott.
-That is a cohort decision, and cohort decisions are sticky.
+Roughly 19% of U.S. adults, and 40% of Gen Z adults, say they have stopped buying from brands that reversed DEI commitments.
+Those are not boycott behaviors.
+They are cohort decisions, and cohort decisions are sticky.

 Plaintiffs' counsel.
 A public rollback of inclusion language is admissible context in the right discrimination case.
 "The company publicly walked away from its own promise" is the kind of story juries recognize.